 We keep a record of when we receive consent from individuals and regularly review consent to check updates to preferences.
 We act on withdrawals of consent as soon as we can.

 Additionally and as required, we may use your information:

-When we use third party service providers, we will retain control over and we will remain fully responsible for your personal data and we will use appropriate safeguards as required by applicable law to ensure the integrity and security of your personal data when engaging such service providers.
+When we use data processors to process your data on our behalf, we will retain control over and we will remain fully responsible for your personal data and we will use appropriate safeguards as required by applicable law to ensure the integrity and security of your personal data when engaging such service providers.